 Gardening has been a lifelong passion for me, and I have three decades of experience as a domestic gardener, creating and maintaining my own beautiful gardens as we’ve moved around Kent and London.

 Through this time I’ve gained a wide range of experience and skills in cultivating and propagating shrubs, trees, perennials, annuals, as well as growing fruit and vegetables.
 I’ve created orchards, woodlands and meadows as well as herbaceous borders, bog gardens, formal knot gardens and topiary.

-All these projects have had at their heart a focus on integration with local wildlife – flora and fauna to enhance biodiversity, as well as a necessary focus on keeping to a tight budget!
+All of these projects have had at their heart a focus on integration with local wildlife – flora and fauna to enhance biodiversity, as well as a necessary focus on keeping to a tight budget!

 I’m currently enrolled on the KLC Diploma of Garden Design which involves various projects.
 These include a courtyard garden, a large garden, a medium sized garden and a small garden.

-In time, I aim to build a business offering a range of services – from simple consultancy and advice, through a comprehensive design service, or even an ultimate package of design and project management.
+In time I aim to build a business offering a range of services – from simple consultancy and advice, through a comprehensive design service, or even an ultimate package of design and project management.